StackVista/stackstate-docs/stackpacks/integrations/aws/aws-policies.md

 ## StackStateAwsIntegrationRole

-The JSON objects below contains the least-privilege IAM policy used by the AWS integration.
+The JSON objects below include the least-privileged IAM policy used by the AWS integration.
 The Assume Role Policy Document should grant the Agent access.
 Refer to the AWS documentation for more information on [setting a trust policy \(aws.amazon.com\)](https://aws.amazon.com/blogs/security/how-to-use-trust-policies-with-iam-roles/).

 ### Trust Relationship